Beer Rebranding. Only way to win.

 Current beer drinkers already believe their beer is good.
 Why else are they drinking it?

-Miller, among all the major beer brands, is the most in need of a brand overhaul.
-(Read bout repositioning a brand here)
+Among all the major beer brands, Miller is the most in need of a brand overhaul.
+It lacks a unique and meaningful brand position.

 Our beer rebranding market study looks at Coors